codeaprendiz/learn_devops/home/os_and_concepts/commands/taskset_commands_os_and_concepts/task_059_ssh/ReadMe.md

 ## EXAMPLES

+### Basic Login commands

+- SSH login command

 ```bash
 $ssh app@10.111.123.23
 .
 ```

-If you want to use a different key file then
+- If you want to use a different key file then

 ```bash
 $ ssh -i keyFileName app@10.111.123.23
 .
 ```

--o
+- Using `-o` to set options

 ```bash
 $ ssh -o StrictHostKeyChecking=no app@$newHostname
 .
 ```

-Port - Specifies the port number to connect on the remote host.
+- `Port` - Specifies the port number to connect on the remote host.
 The default is 22.

 ```bash
 $ ssh -v -o Port=2222 oracle@127.0.0.1
 .
 ```

+### X11 forwarding

-To login into remote host with X11 forwarding enabled use the following command.
+- To login into remote host with X11 forwarding enabled use the following command.
 For more details see xclock

 ```bash
 localUser@DESKTOP:~$ ssh remoteUser@35.238.65.79 -X
 ```

-- Setting up ssh login between local and remote vm
+### Setting up ssh login between local and remote vm

-Local
+- Local

 ```bash
 localUser@DESKTOP:~$ uname -a